 Open Gym is a 15-year-old program for youth that provides them with recreational, educational, and social activities, homework help, and physical fitness, leadership, and skills-building trainings.
 We look to our volunteers to teach their unique skills and talents to the youth in the program.
 During the school year Open Gym is after school until 6:00PM.
 Open Gym also takes place during summer, winter, and spring breaks during the day or evening.

-Hanover Township Senior Services has over 300 volunteers who serve both the Township and community organizations.
+Hanover Township Aging Services has over 300 volunteers who serve both the Township and community organizations.
 A variety of volunteer opportunities are available.
-To learn more about volunteering with Hanover Township Senior Services, please follow the information below.
+To learn more about volunteering with Hanover Township Aging Services, please follow the information below.

 “Meals on Wheels”